 As a general rule, budget shifts between partners as well as between cost categories for the same partner are possible if duly justified.
-However, reducing the budget for "financial support to third parties (= new entrepreneurs)" is not authorized.
+As a general rule, reducing the budget for "financial support to third parties (= new entrepreneurs)" is not authorized.